mami-project/pto3-go/doc/API.md

 ## Raw data API usage

+*FIXME: replace URL with an example URL*

 We use [curl](https://curl.haxx.se) to illustrate the usage of the PTO raw API.
-We assume the API is rooted at `https://pto.example.com/`, and that the API key `abadc0de` holds the permissions `list_raw`, `read_raw:test`, and `write_raw:test`.
+We assume the API is rooted at `http://localhost:8383/`, and that the API key `abadc0de` holds the permissions `list_raw`, `read_raw:test`, and `write_raw:test`.
 (In these examples, the output of curl is prettyprinted via `python3 -m json.tool`, not shown)